George-git1/IMS-Starter-JuneSDET21-George/README.md

 Coverage: 75.5%
 # Inventory Management System - George Whyte
-This project allowed for a base to implement all of the knowledge that we have learnt over the last 3 weeks on Java, especially including the OOP principles which were a main factor that has developed my understanding a little bit bet on Java overall.
+This project allowed for a base to implement all of the knowledge that we have learnt over the last 3 weeks on Java, especially including the OOP principles which were a main factor that has developed my understanding on Java better.

 One Paragraph of project description goes here